 - Pair of lines – Intersecting and perpendicular lines, Parallel lines.

-- Angles – Acute, obtuse, right, straight, complete, reflex and zero angle.
+- Types of Angles – Acute, obtuse, right, straight, complete, reflex and zero angles.

 - Classification of triangles on the basis of sides and angles.